john29917958/design-patterns-in-typescript/flyweight/README.md

 ===
 Catalog: Structural design pattern

-Scenario: There are objects or properties that use a lot of memory will not be changed after they are created (immutable) and can be used by multiple objects.
+Scenarios: There are objects or properties that use a lot of memory will not be changed after they are created (immutable) and can be used by multiple objects.

 Intrinsic and extrinsic states:
 - Intrinsic state: The immutable data of the object.